Uploading assets

 Publishing on uploadLink copied!

-Publish on upload is a feature that saves you time by streamlining two separate processes - upload and publish.
-Following upload you have the option to immediately publish assets.
+Publish on upload saves you time by streamlining two separate processes - upload and publish.
+Following upload you are given the option to immediately publish assets.

-Once publishing is completed, the publish status icon on the uploaded assets will change to a green tick.
-If any of the uploaded files cannot be published then the publish status of these assets will change to an orange exclamation mark to indicate that the publish was unsuccessful.
+Once publishing is complete, the publish status icon on the uploaded assets displays with a green check.
+If any of the uploaded assets cannot be published their publish status icon is an orange exclamation mark to indicate that the publish was unsuccessful.

-In the example shown in the image below, two images were published on upload, but publishing the video failed.
+In the example below, two images were published on upload, but publishing the video failed.
 Videos cannot be published on upload because they require a transcoding profile which must be added in Content Hub.

-The following asset types cannot be published from the assets tab and so cannot be published using the publish on upload feature:
+Some asset types cannot be published from the Assets tab and so cannot be published using the publish on upload feature.
+For more information, see Publishing from the Assets tab.

 Considerations for duplicate filenamesLink copied!